 4. If you have leftover funds when you depart Cape Town, you may take your card to a MyCiti station for a refund.

 The MyCiti shuttle bus operates between Cape Town International Airport and various points in the CBD.
 The bus departs from the airport every 30 minutes between 4:45 am and 10: 15 pm.
 For a full timetable, including stops around the city, call +27 80 065 6463 or visit myciti.org.za.

 Cape Town has loads of metered taxis that you can find outside hotels, and at landmarks and tourist hotspots in the city centre.
 You can hop right in but it’s a good idea to save a local company’s number on your phone too – this way, the switchboard can send a cab to your location (and quote a fare) if none are around.
 Try one of these trusted companies:

 Rikki’s +27 21 447 3559/+27 86 174 5547

 Cape MetroRail’s southern line connects the CBD to Simon’s Town, making it a scenic way to traverse the peninsula.
-Stops on the line include favourite coastal gems such as Muizenberg, St James and Kalk Bay.
+Stops on the line include favorite coastal gems such as Muizenberg, St James, and Kalk Bay.